-In January, 2016 the Company announced the signing of an Earn-In Agreement with B2Gold Namibia ("B2Gold") on the Ondundu Gold Project ("Ondundu").
-The Earn-In provided B2Gold the right to earn up to a 100% interest in Ondundu with principle terms as follows:
+In connection with the Company's Earn-In Agreement ("Earn-In Agreement") with B2Gold Namibia ("B2Gold") on the Ondundu Gold Project ("Ondundu") exploration work managed by B2Gold continued throughout the year.
+The Earn-In Agreement, which was amended and restated in January, 2016, granted B2Gold the right to earn up to a 100% interest in Ondundu with principle terms as follows:

-- In the first 12 months B2Gold, as project managers, were granted the right to acquire 25% of Ondundu for a committed spend of US\$900,000; - If B2Gold exercise their first right, in the second 12 months they would be required to spend a further US\$1,100,000 to acquire an additional 24% interest in Ondundu: - If B2Gold exercise their second right, they would be required to spend a further US\$1,300,000 to acquire an additional 26% interest in Ondundu in the third 12 months; - o If B2Gold exercise their right in the third earn-in period, B2Gold and the Company may separately exercise a call or put option to transfer the balance of Ondundu for US\$8,500,000 after 24 months and 36 months respectively.
+- In the first 12 months B2Gold, as project managers, were granted the right to acquire 25% of Ondundu for a committed spend of US\$900.000: - If B2Gold exercised their first earn-in right, in the second 12 months they would be required to spend a further US\$1,100,000 to acquire an additional 24% interest in Ondundu; - If B2Gold exercised their second earn-in right, they would be required to spend a further US\$1,300,000 to acquire an additional 26% interest in Ondundu in the third 12 months; - If B2Gold exercised their right in the third earn-in period, the Company may exercise a put option to transfer the balance of Ondundu to B2Gold for US\$8,500,000 for a period of 12 months after the third earn-in. - Independently of its earn-in B2Gold has the right to exercise a call option to acquire remaining interest in Ondundu for a period of 24 months after the second earn-in for US\$8.500.000.